vanska/typed-string-interpolation/README.md

 - Sanity checks that correct variables were passed in
 - Returns the correct type based on passed in variable substitutions
 - Options to customize return, pattern matching and sanity checking
-- Both ES Module `.mjs` and CommonJS `.cjs` distributions available.
+- Both ES Module and CommonJS distributions available.
 Use anywhere!
 - Tiny footprint:
   - ES Module: `0.46kB` (`0.77kB` unpacked)
   - CommonJS: `0.83kB` (`1.75kB` unpacked)